CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

         the infected population throughout their presence.
 The type of expiratory activity is treated as a constant mixture of all the expiratory activities performed.
     - In  the `ShortRangeModel`:
-        - the `short_range_activity' describes the physical activities performed by the infected population during the short-range interaction only.
+        - the `activity' describes the physical activities performed by the infected population during the short-range interaction only.
-        - the `short_range_expiration' describes the expiratory activities performed by the infected population during the short-range interaction only.
+        - the `expiration' describes the expiratory activities performed by the infected population during the short-range interaction only.
     - The `ConcentrationModel` shall be the same in each `ExposureModel`